Sex and gender: policy context

 Gender-based violence policy

 Gender-based violence (GBV) is a serious public health problem.
-It includes, but is not limited to, “domestic abuse, rape & sexual assault, childhood sexual abuse, stalking and harrassment, commercial sexual exploitation and harmful practices such as female genital mutilation (FGM), forced marriage or so-called ‘honour' based violence” (NHS Health Scotland Gender Based Violence pages).
+It includes, but is not limited to, “domestic abuse, rape & sexual assault, childhood sexual abuse, stalking and harassment, commercial sexual exploitation and harmful practices such as female genital mutilation (FGM), forced marriage or so-called ‘honour' based violence” (Public Health Scotland’s Gender Based Violence pages).

 GBV is predominantly, but not exclusively, perpetrated by men towards women.
 It is both a cause and consequence of gender inequality (Lombard 2015 (0.2 MB)).
 As such the United Nations defines it as "violence that is directed against a woman because she is a woman, or violence that affects women disproportionately.
 It includes acts that inflict physical, mental or sexual harm or suffering, threats of such acts, coercion and other deprivations of liberty" (General Recommendation No.19, (1992) of The Committee on the Elimination of Discrimination against Women).

-The NHS Scotland GBV webpages provide a useful overview of what GBV is and the policies aimed at tackling it.
+The Public Health Scotland GBV webpages provide a useful overview of what GBV is and the policies aimed at tackling it.

 Gender equality policy